-Updated Visitor Guidelines for the Spaulding Rehabilitation Network Inpatient Facilities
+Updated Visitor Guidelines for the Spaulding Rehabilitation Network Inpatient Hospitals

 Visitors for inpatients only will be allowed on a limited basis with the following restrictions:

-- Limit of 2 visitor per patient per day.
+- Limit of 1 visitor per day.
+Please limit your visit to the patient’s room.

 - Visitors must wear Spaulding provided face mask at all times during the duration of the visit.
 Click here to learn how to put on, wear, and take off a mask.

 - Visitors are expected to practice hand hygiene and social distancing of 6 feet.